The Franklin Report: Products, Services and Methods

 Starting as a book business, the company soon became primarily internet-based.
 In New York, for example, the book has 1,000 entries, mostly architects, decorators and contractors.
 The New York website has over 2,000 entries and includes many lifestyle professionals such as veterinarians, hair salons and SAT tutors.

 As reported in the Los Angeles Times, The Franklin Report "relies strictly on customer reviews and not deep-pocket advertisers".
 As further stated in the Times, vendors such as upholsterers who considered advertising in Architectural Digest for $10,000 have found the free listing in the Franklin Report to be much more valuable, generating "non-stop work from interior designers and celebrity clients."

 For any given product or service, The Franklin Report encourages users to recommend their favorite sources.
 Only if there is a consensus of agreement on the reliability and value of a professional, will The Franklin Report then write their own review, based upon the views of past clients and industry experts.
-This differentiates The Franklin Report from their competition, as the other websites only allow for customer blogging with no edited or curated content.
+This differentiates The Franklin Report from their competition, as the other websites only allow for customer blogging, with no edited or curated content.

 The website and the book are divided by region.
-Users can login to their location of choice.
+Users can log in to their location of choice.
 From there, they can search by firm name, category, specialty or rating score.

 Additionally, professionals may add pictures of their work or products online to add to the content of their write-up by purchasing a "Franklin Report Portfolio."
 As of March 2010, there were about 600 portfolios online in the five cities.